 So, soon enough, your body will take the fat overflows and put it in your abdominal cavity (visceral fat), in your liver (causing fatty liver disease), in your muscles and lastly in the pancreas.
 The pancreas is responsible for producing insulin, once it’s filled up with fat the beta cells will stop working properly.
 Those same cells that were pumping lots of insulin.

 You might think: yeah, no more insulin, insulin levels will drop then and order will be restored.
 If you keep eating carbs, it won’t.
 Without insulin to take care of the carbs, the glucose will end up in your blood causing high blood sugar and eventually death.
 That’s why diabetic people are prescribed insulin.
-Which worsen the whole cycle, since insulin resistance and diabetes are caused by too much insulin!
+Which worsens the whole cycle, since insulin resistance and diabetes are caused by too much insulin!

 You see there how insulin is the root of all the problems.
 Do you know what would lower insulin?
 Restricting carbs and fasting.
-On a low carb diet your body won’t raise insulin and without carbs your blood sugar will lower, causing your body to deplete glycogen stores, glycogen in your muscles and then eventually break down fat.
+On a low carb diet, your body won’t raise insulin and without carbs your blood sugar will lower, causing your body to deplete glycogen stores, glycogen in your muscles and then eventually break down fat.
 Which you weren’t ever able to do with all that insulin floating around since then.
 Breaking fat down will help clear fat overflow outside fat stores, reduce insulin levels and therefore insulin resistance.